silverbulletmd/silverbullet/website/Libraries/Development.md

 # Write the code
 Put all functionality you like in a [[Meta Pages|Meta Page]] somewhere under `Library/`, e.g. `Library/My Library`.

-These can , for instance:
+These can, for instance, contain:
 * [[Space Lua]]
 * [[Space Style]]